scholastica/slave-narratives/README.md

 ##### First section: *top level details*

 This parts easy, it's just title, subtitle (if present), and author.
-If your narrative doesn't have a subtitle, just delete it that bit.
+If your narrative doesn't have a subtitle, just delete that bit.

       <h1 id="title">